 Marketing Ideas for Wedding Planners

-There is no shortage of competition in the wedding industry, and planners hoping to make a name for themselves need to work extra hard to build that initial client base.
-One of the hardest things you are working against is the fact that wedding planners get very few repeat customers.
-To stay afloat, you must generate new leads on a consistent basis.
-This is where marketing comes into play, and listed here are some ideas for landing new clients without dipping too far into your profit margin.
+There is no shortage of competition in the wedding industry, and planners hoping to make a name for themselves need to work extra hard to build their initial client base.
+Because weddings are a one-off type of event, you must generate new leads on a consistent basis.
+This is where marketing comes into play, requiring alternative methods to secure new business.

 Differentiate Your Services